LedgerLock/twoshi/README.markdown

 ```Batchfile
 	root@bitcoind:/#
 ```
 If you are wondering why we need to run console in the bitcoind container, the reason is the way [docker works](https://docs.docker.com/userguide/dockerizing/).
-We want to keep the bitconid container running but Docker containers only run as long as the command we specify is active.
+We want to keep the bitcoind container running but Docker containers only run as long as the command we specify is active.

 ### Control
 - The Bitcoind shell accepts the alias `rt` for `bitcoind -regtest` so you can use the [bitcoind api](https://bitcoin.org/en/developer-reference#bitcoin-core-apis), for example: